The Worst Heart Health Advice Cardiologists Have Heard

 Myth: If you’ve smoked for years, quitting won’t help your heart

 “A full third of deaths from cardiovascular disease can be attributed to smoking, according to the Centers for Disease Control, and the more you smoke, the more your risk increases.
 The reason: Smoking damages the heart and blood vessels—no matter what kind of cigarette, and even a few a day.
 Now, the good news: That damage is rapidly repaired when you quit smoking.
 Within a year of being cigarette-free, the risk of having a heart attack drops dramatically, and within five years, most smokers lower their stroke risk to nearly that of a nonsmoker.
-That’s incentive to quit!”—Seth J. Baum, MD, President, American Society for Preventive Cardiology and founder and chief medical officer of Excel Medical Clinical Trials, LLC in Boca Raton, Florida
+That’s incentive to quit!”—Seth J. Baum, MD, past president of the American Society for Preventive Cardiology and founder and chief medical officer of Excel Medical Clinical Trials, LLC in Boca Raton, Florida

 Myth: A little extra weight won’t hurt if I’m in shape